 - Improves candidacy for dental implants

 Your surgery may be scheduled several months prior to dental implant surgery so there is enough time for the bone to heal.
-Dental bone grafts are typically performed under local anesthesia or intravenous sedation so you can completely relax during your surgery.
-We will employ one of several grafting techniques to rebuild the bone structure and, if needed, create ample space to accommodate dental implants.
+Thus, dental bone grafts are typically performed under local anesthesia or intravenous sedation so you can completely relax during your surgery.

 Thanks to bone grafting, your worries about replacing lost teeth can be alleviated.
 This popular form of dental reconstruction is a safe and effective way to repair your smile.
 For more information about cone grafting call at for a consultation.